See our latest information about emergency and urgent care during coronavirus (COVID-19).

-See how to get to King's for information on transport to the hospital, and the King's campus map.
+See how to get to King’s for information on transport to the hospital, and the Map of King’s College Hospital.
 The ED entrance is close to several bus stops and to Denmark Hill rail station.
 There are two disabled car spaces and one drop-off bay (limited to a 20-minute stay) outside the ED.
 There is no longer general public parking at the hospital.

 When you arrive

 You may first see a nurse who may send you to a more appropriate service if the ED is not the best place for your treatment.
 A triage nurse will decide which area of our department is the most appropriate for your condition and how quickly you need to be seen.
 If your GP sent you to the ED with a letter, please give this to the nurse.
 You will also be asked to book in at reception and give them your contact and GP details.

 Please note: we see patients according to the urgency of their medical need and not in order of their time of arrival.

 Opt-out HIV testing

 Anyone who requires a blood test will be screened for HIV.
 If you do not wish to be tested for HIV, please alert the clinicians who are treating you.
 Our HIV screening in ED poster explains more about why we are offering HIV screening and this is displayed around the Emergency Department.
 Anyone who tests positive will be informed and referred to our dedicated HIV department for support and treatment.

 When you leave the ED